 \subsection{The Proposed JSGD Framework}

-As shown in Fig.~\ref{figure_algorithm_framework}, we propose our JSGD framework, in which the environment continuously interacts with both the graph diffusion module and the SCA module.
+The proposed JSGD framework is shown in Fig.~\ref{figure_algorithm_framework}, where the environment continuously interacts with both the graph diffusion module and the SCA module.
 The graph diffusion module employs a graph-aware transformer architecture to perform denoising.
 In the layer fusion stage, we use one-hot encodings for the input AeBS/GU locations and user associations to process these embeddings and construct a randomly initialized graph $\mathcal{G}^T$.
 Within the denoising network, these embeddings are further mapped through multi-layer perceptrons (MLPs).
 The encoded embeddings are then fed into a feature-wise linear modulation (FiLM)-based graph transformer layer.
 This layer integrates cross-feature attention while adapting its output through learned affine transformations conditioned on the input features.
-In particular, the attention weights are computed using a scaled dot-product mechanism, while the FiLM layers apply modulation based on the concatenated environmental condition matrix, effectively injecting location-specific bias into the network inference.
-To ensure training stability and mitigate gradient vanishing, residual connections and layer normalization are applied to the attention and FiLM layers.
-The processed node and edge embeddings are then decoded via two parallel MLP heads to yield categorical predictions over possible node states $\mathcal{V}^{t-1}$ and edge states $\mathcal{E}^{t-1}$, respectively.
-During training, each denoising trajectory $\mathcal{G}_{m}^{0:T}$ is evaluated using the reward function (\ref{reward}).
+During training, each denoising trajectory $\mathcal{G}_{m}^{0:T}$ is evaluated using the reward (\ref{reward}).
 The gradient of this utility is propagated backward through the denoising network, enabling end-to-end optimization of the generative policy.